Answers to Questions about COVID-19 Vaccine for Our Clients & Partners

 What is the Serve You Rx recommendation for coverage?

-Pharmacy benefit coverage of COVID-19 vaccines is to be added to all commercial self-funded plans (grandfathered and non-grandfathered) by start of 2021.
+Pharmacy benefit coverage of COVID-19 vaccines was added to all commercial self-funded plans (grandfathered and non-grandfathered) in December 2020.

 Why does Serve You Rx recommend coverage of COVID-19 vaccines?